 Affairs, Controversies, and Rumours: The Drama Unfolds

 Harmanpreet Kaur keeps her personal life private.
-In 2018, there were rumors linking her to a teammate from Punjab.
-She dismissed them and said they were only friends.
+In 2018, there were rumours linking her to a teammate from Punjab.
+She dismissed them, saying they were only friends.
 In 2022, there was talk about a connection with a Women’s Premier League teammate.
-There was no proof, and the rumors faded.
+There was no proof, and the rumours faded.
 She has stayed away from public relationship controversies and keeps her personal matters out of the spotlight.

 The 2018 T20 World Cup Selection Controversy